mccurdyc/www/content/posts/how-i-read.md

 - I don't pay for [Obsidian's Publish feature](https://obsidian.md/publish)
 - I don't want to trim my raw, exported, highlights

-## Phsycial Components

-For most reading recently, I've been prioritizing enjoyment.
-Therefore, I've been highlighting during reading and not taking summarizing or personal notes as much.
-Then, after finishing a book, I flip through the pages and read my highlights and write a rough first pass of a post for my site and then will revise and revisit hightlights, etc.

-I don't often use a physical notebook other than when I'm seeking more enjoyment.

 ## What about audiobooks?
 Or podcasts?